mlem/twitch-talking-enemies-zomboid/README.md

 A comma seperated list of blacklisted names.
 If a user or bot with such a name writes something in chat, it will not be sayed by a zombie.

+## Last words

+You can see me playing with this mod sometimes at [my twitch channel](https://www.twitch.tv/mlem86)